S-Salehin/S-Salehin/README.md

 - 👋 Hi, I’m @S-Salehin
-- 👀 I’m interested in hacking, robotics & gamming
+- 👀 I’m interested in Hacking, Robotics, Deep Learning & gamming.
+Love to do projects.
-- 🌱 I’m currently learning web development and android app development
+- 🌱 I’m currently skilled in Cyber Security and Embedded Systems (CERTIFIED)
-- 💞️ I’m looking to collaborate on my research papers
+- 💞️ I’m looking to collaborate on my research papers.
-- 📫 How to reach me, FB: https://www.facebook.com/sultan.salehin.furqan
+- 📫 How to reach me, WhatsApp: +8801821999366
                        Telegram: https://t.me/Salehin_221_CSE
                        Discord: 4メ・SALEHIN霊#7005(old)
                        New: s-salehin